h4ckyou/PwnableTW/Re-alloc Revenge/note.md

 mark@rwx:~/Desktop/Labs/PwnableTW/realloc-rev$
 ```

-A bit of fresher, it only has 3 functions we can make use of:
+A bit fresher, it only has three functions we can make use of.

 ```
 mark@rwx:~/Desktop/Labs/PwnableTW/realloc-rev$ ./re-alloc_revenge